- Care & Maintenance

 Sealing (weather coating): Your sculpture can be coated with sealers and UV inhibitors prior to shipment to you.
 This is a long-lasting coating process (up to 10 years) designed to maintain a protective barrier between the sculpture’s metal surface and the natural elements.
 Although weather coating will seal and protect your sculpture from the elements, it will not prevent water spotting, which is particularly prevalent in hard water regions.
 If you wish to have your sculpture sealed prior to shipment, please contact us.
 We provide this service at a modest charge to our customers.

-Waxing: Waxing your sculpture once or twice annually (or more in severe weather zones) with 100% Carnauba wax that contains NO CLEANERS will provide effective protection from rain and UV radiation, as well as minimize water spotting.
-These products can be found at Lowes, Home Depot and grocery stores (e.g. Johnson’s Trewax, Kiwi clear shoe polish, etc.).
-Always read the label to be sure the product you buy does not contain cleaners - only pure wax!
+Waxing: Waxing your sculpture once or twice annually (or more in severe weather zones) with 100% Carnauba wax that contains NO SOLVENTS will provide effective protection from rain and UV radiation, as well as minimize water spotting.
+The best place to purchase wax for bronze is www.sculptnouveau.com

 Sealing and Waxing: Combining weather coating with regular waxing will provide the best possible protection to your sculpture.
 Adding regular coats of wax on top of the sealer will provide maximum protection, and also minimize water spotting, keeping your sculpture as close to “as new” condition for as long as possible.

 If you have any other questions about your new sculpture, or wish to have our experts seal your sculpture prior to shipment, please feel free to contact us at your convenience.